Incubaid/www-incubaid/www.incubaid.com/content/successes/DataCenterTech.md

 ##### Exit: 2005

-DCD was acquired by Veritas in 2005, before it became Symantec.
+DCT was acquired by Veritas in 2005, before it became Symantec.
 Symantec is one of the largest software companies in the world.
 DCT was a privately held maker of data reduction and capacity optimization software for disk-based backup with offices in Belgium and Foster City, California.

 ##### Milestones: